 - Establish communication networks between firms, managers, and workers to promote innovation, potential economies of scale in purchasing and other economic activities, and dissemination of best practices.

-Contact Lyndsay Grady, Director of Workforce Development at [email protected] or call (570) 342.7711, for more information if you are seeking workforce talent in the Industry Partnership Targeted Industry Clusters.
+Contact Brianna Florovito, Workforce & Entrepreneurial Development Specialist at email@example.com or call (570) 342.7711, for more information if you are seeking workforce talent in the Industry Partnership Targeted Industry Clusters.